rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 it as a string literal---no sensitive information will be leaked and no values on the stack are overwritten.

-Modern compilers will often warn of usage format string usage, so be sure the heed the warnings!
+Modern compilers will often warn of usage format string usage, so be sure to heed the warnings!

 ### Illustrating the Behavior of %n

-The following code snippet---which you should run yourself---illustrates some of the behaviors of the `%n` format specifier that often confuse students.
+The following code snippet, which you should run yourself, illustrates some of the behaviors of the `%n` format specifier that often confuse students.

 ```c